mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Jessica Helfand - The Invention of Desire
 * Edward Tufte - The Visual Display of Quantitative Information\*
 * Edward Tufte - Visual Explanations: Images and Quantities, Evidence and Narrative\*

-## Engineering management
-* Camille Fournier - The Manager's Path: A Guide For Tech Leaders Navigating
-* Will Larson - An Elegant Puzzle: Systems of Engineering Management
-* Michael Lopp - Managing Humans

 ## Finance
 * Taylor Larimore et. al. - The Boglehead's Guide to Investing